 Free delivery in France from 100€

-Padel legends: Belasteguín, Lima, Coello, Tapia, Galán, Lebrón
+Padel legends: Belasteguín, Lima, Coello, Tapia, Galán and Lebrón — 2026 GOAT comparison

 The rise of padel has produced three distinct eras:

-1998-2011: the Díaz-Belasteguín duo crushes the field and lays the foundations of modern padel.
+• 1998-2011 — the Díaz-Belasteguín duo crushes the competition and lays the foundations of modern professional padel.

 1990 A. Lasaigues / H. Álvarez Clementi Circuito Argentino